php/php-langspec/spec/10-expressions.md

     other one, and the comparison ends; otherwise, the process is repeated with the next element.
-If the next key in the left-hand operand does not exist in the right-hand operand, the arrays cannot be compared and `FALSE` is returned.
+If the next key in the left-hand operand does not exist in the right-hand operand, the arrays cannot be compared and `false` is returned.
 For array comparison, the order of insertion of the elements into those arrays is irrelevant.
 6. If only one operand has object type, that compares greater-than any other operand type.
 7. If only one operand has array type, that compares greater-than any other operand type.
-8. If the operands have different object types, the result is always `FALSE`.
+8. If the operands have different object types, the result is always `false`.
 9. If the operands have the same object type, the result is determined by comparing the lexically first-declared instance property in each object.
 If those properties have object type, the comparison is